broadway/broadway/src/Broadway/Domain/README.md

 Component that contains the domain abstractions of the broadway framework.

-Main interesting abtractions include the aggregate root and domain messages/events.
+Main interesting abstractions include the aggregate root and domain messages/events.